 Is there an even easier way to backup and restore my Steam Library?

 The other method for backing up and restoring is quick and dirty.
 Find the subfolder where your Steam stores game files.
 By default, it should be "C:\Program Files (x86)\Steam\SteamApps\common\.”
 You should see a list of game files here, copy the entire folder and paste it onto your storage device.

-To restore games backed up this way, delete any damaged preexisting installs and copy the folder back to its original location.
-Select “Install” from the game’s library entry, and Steam will discover all local files, download updates, and restore it to working order quicker than a standard backup and in a fraction of the time required for full download.
+To restore, delete any preexisting installs and copy the folder back to its original location.
+Select “Install” from the game’s library entry, and Steam will discover all local files, download updates, and restore them.
+This takes less time than the first method—you just have to be sure you have enough space to move files around.